govau/accessibility/TALKBACK-TESTING.md

 3. Turn TalkBack on by holding Volume buttons for 3 seconds and do the same to turn off when testing has finished

 ## Test Headings
-1. With TalkBack on, swipe to the right on the screen and select **Headings** from the options
+1. With TalkBack on, swipe to the right on the screen with three fingers and select **Headings** from the options
 2. Swipe through the page headings(Swipe to right with one finger to read next **Heading** and swipe to left read previous **Heading**)
 3. TEST : `Ensure the screen reader output matches the visual output of all headings`

 ## Test Links
-1. With TalkBack on, swipe to the right on the screen and select **Links** from the options
+1. With TalkBack on, swipe to the right on the screen with three fingers and select **Links** from the options
 2. Swipe through the page links(Swipe to right with one finger to read next **Link** and swipe to left read previous **Link**)
 3. TEST : `Ensure the screen reader output matches the visual output of all links (as a minimum)`